FujoWebDev/lexicon-guestbook/README.md

   - `lexicons/com/fujocoded` contains our own definitions
   - `lexicons/com/atproto` contains the ATproto base definitions which are necessary for the program to work
 - `client/` contains sample client applications that allow you to create a guestbook, list submissions on one, or post your own comments
   - `client/cli` contains a sample application using a command line interface
-  - `client/web` contains a sample application using a web interface
+  - `client/iframe` contains a sample application using a html page with an iframe
+  - `client/astro` contains a sample application using an astro site
-- `appview/` contains the guestbook AppView that collects guestbook-related events as they happen on the network and offers a shared interface for guestbook applications to use
+- `appview/` contains the guestbook AppView.
+It collects guestbook-related events as they happen on the network, and offers a shared interface for guestbook applications to use.
   - `appview/ingester.ts` listens to the stream of ATproto events on the network, grabs anything guestbook-related, and adds it to the AppView's database
   - `appview/index.ts` implements the query portion of the guestbook lexicon, offering applications a way to fetch guestbook-related informations
-  - `appview/site/` an Astro-based implementation of a default guestbook client that allows people to embed a guestbook on their site

 Right now, this is mostly a sample and teaching repo.
 You can watch us build this live (or recorded) by [following Ms Boba on